adrianpuiu/pydantic-deepagents/docs/examples/docker-runtimes.md

 ## SessionManager

-For multi-user applications, use [`SessionManager`][pydantic_deep.session.SessionManager] to manage isolated containers per user.
+For multi-user applications, use `SessionManager` to manage isolated containers per user.

 ### Basic Usage